Coordination polymer: Structural orientation

 Ligands can be flexible or rigid.
 A rigid ligand is one that has no freedom to rotate around bonds or reorient within a structure.
 Flexible ligands can bend, rotate around bonds, and reorient themselves.
 These different conformations create more variety in the structure.
 There are examples of coordination polymers that include two configurations of the same ligand within one structure, as well as two separate structures where the only difference between them is ligand orientation.

 Ligand length

 A length of the ligand can be an important factor in determining possibility for formation of a polymeric structure versus non-polymeric (mono- or oligomeric) structures.

 Other factors

 Counterion

 Besides metal and ligand choice, there are many other factors that affect the structure of the coordination polymer.
 For example, most metal centers are positively charged ions which exist as salts.
 The counterion in the salt can affect the overall structure.
-For example, silver salts such as AgNO3, AgBF4, AgClO4, AgPF6, AgAsF6 and AgSbF6 are all crystallized with the same ligand, the structures vary in terms of the coordination environment of the metal, as well as the dimensionality of the entire coordination polymer.
+For example, when silver salts such as AgNO3, AgBF4, AgClO4, AgPF6, AgAsF6 and AgSbF6 are all crystallized with the same ligand, the structures vary in terms of the coordination environment of the metal, as well as the dimensionality of the entire coordination polymer.